 MKE Black celebrates and promotes Black business, events, culture, and advancement in the greater Milwaukee area.
 We are a non-profit dedicated to providing a one stop shop for locals and tourists, with information on dining, shopping, culture, resources, and more through our website and app.
 We also help Black Businesses by providing funding and resources to thrive.

-To celebrate, promote, and empower, and advance Black businesses, events, culture, in the greater Milwaukee area by providing resources, connections, and awareness in everyday life.
+To celebrate, promote, empower, and advance Black businesses, events, and culture in the greater Milwaukee area by providing resources, connections, and awareness in everyday life.

 Who We Are